 Instabug is the top iOS beta testing tool for mobile apps.
 It provides the most useful metadata on the market, exceptional customer support, and an in-app communication channel to chat with your testers and users.

-With each bug report, Instabug automatically sends detailed user data to developers, including the user steps needed to reproduce each bug, network request and console logs, and view hierarchy inspection.
+With each bug report, Instabug automatically sends detailed user data to developers, including the user steps needed to reproduce each bug, network request and console logs.
 App users can also submit screen recordings and screenshots that they can annotate by drawing on, blurring, and magnifying parts to provide further context to their reports.